haijin-development/haiku/README.md

 <a name="c-3-1-2"></a>
 #### Tags attributes

-The atrribute name, the symbol `=` and the attribute value can have any number of optional spaces:
+The attribute name, the symbol `=` and the attribute value can have any number of optional spaces:

 ```
 html lang = "en"